Improve Virtually Every Aspect of Your Life With Cataract Surgery

 Cataract surgery can provide dramatic vision improvement...

-During cataract surgery, your doctor will use a femtosecond laser, similar to those used in LASIK, and high-frequency ultrasound to break apart the clouded portion of the lens.
-Once the cataract has been separated into small enough pieces, gentle suction is applied to remove them completely through small incisions.
-The natural lens of the eye is then replaced with an intraocular lens, or IOL, to restore vision.
-There are several different types of IOLs that can be used to further improve the patient's eyesight.
+During cataract surgery, your doctor will use a femtosecond laser, similar to those used in LASIK, and high-frequency ultrasound to break apart the clouded crystalline lens.
+Once the lens has been separated into small enough pieces, gentle suction is used to remove them through small incisions.
+The lens is then replaced with an IOL to restore vision.
+There are several different types of IOLs that can improve focus and, in some cases, reduce or eliminate the need for corrective eyewear.

 Let's see the procedure in action...